|Home || Art | Books | Boats | Garden | Orchard | Homestead | Sewing | Music | Events | Blog || Contact|

 Fast forward and it now seems I spend more time researching the varieties I plant and graft than I do taking care of them!
 But I enjoy it and I feel comfortable with those I've chosen.
 I expect them to survive and thrive.
 I've learned to prune and graft and care for my trees, or rather I continue to learn as I expect I'll be doing that as long as I have trees to care for.
 We now have Haralson, Dudley, and Black Oxford producing, in addition to the not-Prairie-Spys, and another dozen or more that should be fruiting over the next six years or so.
 We continue to graft more every year, and plant.
 There is a lot of other fruit in my garden/orchard and it is much enjoyed and appreciated, but it is the apple that is our mainstay, the one that would be most sorely missed were it not a part of our lives, and our diet.

 Prairie Spys.
 That's what we were told they were when we planted them almost 40 years ago.
 So that's what they were for all those years.
 Our large, standard, venerable, reliable (sort of) much appreciated PS apple trees, #'s 1, 2, and 3.
 They were the only apples we had other than wild ones for many years.
 Then a few years ago, through the miracle of the internet, I discovered that our trees were not what is called a Prairie Spy (though that certainly sounds like a very good variety).
 We had never seen nor tasted a Prairie Spy apple so had no reason up to then to question the variety name.
 I didn't know what ours were, but they were, and are, the top bananas in my orchard, and not just because of their age.
-The photo at the top of the page is of one of the trees in full bloom.
+The photo at left is of two of the trees in full bloom.

 Other trees have joined them in giving us much appreciated fruit but these were our first and will always be first in my heart.
 The fruit is wonderful--sweet and juicy--delicious as sauce, for fresh eating, for fresh cider.
 They are a late summer apple, red, ripening in September, keeping only a month or two, susceptible to scab.
 A real Prairie Spy is a sweet-tart winter apple, prized for its keeping qualities and its resistance to scab.
 One thing they both have in common is their hardiness--ours certainly have proven their ability to survive in our zone 3 climate and with minimal care, whatever they are called.
 We are grafting a real (we hope!)
 PS this summer so someday we'll find out what they are like.